mloeks/rtg/README.md

 Then just right-click on the `test` folder or the individual `api` or `models` folder and choose "Run Test: ...".

 ### Upgrading

 #### Dependencies

 * Adjust pip requirements files, re-run `pip install -r local.txt` with virtualenv activated, and test.
-* Remember to execute `pip install -r production.txt` on the server after deploying the updated code.

 #### Django